ChristopherJoonMiller/hexit/README.md

-HexIt
+# HexIt

-This is a Hex Editor written in C++ using the ncruses and termkey libraries.
+HexIt is a Hex Editor written in C++ using the ncruses and termkey libraries.

-On osx these can both be installed with brew: brew install ncurses brew install libtermkey
+On OSX these can both be installed with brew:
+> brew install ncurses

+> brew install libtermkey

-Then just run:
+Then just compile:
-make
+> make

-run executable
+run executable:
-./hexit -h
+> ./hexit -h